PacktPublishing/Hands-On-Penetration-Testing-with-Python/README.md

 This is the code repository for [Hands-On Penetration Testing with Python](https://www.packtpub.com/networking-and-servers/hands-penetration-testing-python?utm_source=github&utm_medium=repository&utm_campaign=9781788990820), published by Packt.

+For any queries please reach out to furqankhan08@gmail.com.

 **Enhance your ethical hacking skills to build automated and intelligent systems**

 ## What is this book about?